Self-Improving Loops for Visual Robotic Planning: Implementation Details

 \section{Implementation Details}

-We provide detailed architecture configurations of the models used in SAIL, and their relevant hyperparameter settings below.
+We provide detailed architecture configurations of the models used in SILVR, and their relevant hyperparameter settings below.

-\textbf{Inverse Dynamics:} Following prior work~\citep{luo2025solving}, we design our inverse dynamics model as a small MLP network built on top of a pretrained pixel-based representation network.
-The IDM takes as input the embeddings of two video frames, which are extracted using VC-1~\citep{majumdar2023vc1}, and outputs a prediction of the action that enables the transition between the provided frames.
+\textbf{MLP Inverse Dynamics Model:} Following prior work~\citep{luo2025solving}, we design one choice of inverse dynamics model as a small MLP network built on top of a pretrained pixel-based representation network.
+The MLP-IDM takes as input the embeddings of two video frames, which are extracted using VC-1~\citep{majumdar2023vc1}, and outputs a prediction of the action that enables the transition between the provided frames.

-For the Panda arm experiments, the IDM is tasked with predicting the end effector position of the last frame provided.
+For the Panda arm experiments, the MLP-IDM is tasked with predicting the end effector position of the last frame provided.
 This is then executed in the physical environment through inverse kinematics.
 Furthermore, the two video frames have a frameskip of 16; the frequency at which the camera is queried for trajectories is so high such that two temporally consecutive frames is not more substantially meaningful than just observing the last frame.
 For MetaWorld experiments, the two video frames are consecutive, and thus have a frameskip of 1.

-The total parameter count of the IDM used in experimentation is 85.81M.
-Of these, 85.80M parameters are inherited from VC-1 whereas our IDM design contributes only an additional 10759 parameters due to the additional MLP on top.
+The total parameter count of the MLP-IDM used in real-world experimentation is 85.81M.
+Of these, 85.80M parameters are inherited from VC-1 whereas our MLP-IDM design contributes only an additional 10759 parameters due to the additional MLP on top.

-For fairness, we reuse the same IDM for all tasks within the same environments, and also do not perform any finetuning during the SAIL iterations with subsequently self-collected data.
-In such a way, the IDM is trained on a set of seen tasks, but applied to a potentially novel task, even for those with novel visual settings (as in MetaWorld), without further modification.
-The subsequent success on such novel tasks therefore highlights not only the robustness of the IDMs learned, but also the visual quality of the synthesized visual plans.
-The detailed hyperparameters of IDM training are provided in Table~\ref{table:inv_dyn_hparams}.
+In our real-world experiments, we reuse the same MLP-IDM for all tasks within the same environments, and do not perform any finetuning during the SILVR iterations with subsequently self-collected data.
+In such a way, the MLP-IDM is trained on a set of seen tasks, but applied to a novel task without further modification.
+The subsequent success on such novel tasks therefore highlights not only the robustness of the MLP-IDM learned, but also the visual quality of the synthesized visual plans.
+The detailed hyperparameters of MLP-IDM training are provided in Table~\ref{table:inv_dyn_hparams}.